Fundamentals of Mechanical Engineering

 Where:

-Fx = F × cos(α) — x-component
+Fx = F × cos(α) x-component

-Fy = F × cos(β) — y-component
+Fy = F × cos(β) y-component

-Fz = F × cos(γ) — z-component
+Fz = F × cos(γ) z-component

-|F| = √(Fx² + Fy² + Fz²)
+|F| = sqrt(Fx² + Fy² + Fz²)

 Free Body Diagrams (FBDs)

-How to Draw a FBD
+How to Draw an FBD

-1. Isolate the object of interest
+1. Isolate the object of interest.

-2. Draw all forces as vectors
+2. Draw all forces as vectors.

-3. Label magnitude and direction
+3. Label magnitude and direction.

-4. Include reactions at supports
+4. Include reactions at supports.

 Example: Block on a Table

-↑ N (Normal force from table)
+^ N (Normal force from table)

 |

-[========] ← block (mass m)
+[========] block (mass m)

 |

-↓ W = mg (Weight)
+v W = mg (Weight)

 Forces on the block: